277. Executive Presence (1/4): The Components

 The five core components are:

 The key point is this: to look and feel truly confident, a person must be authentic.
-Confidence is communicated through body language — gestures, eye contact, and tone of voice.
+Confidence is communicated through actions and body language — gestures, eye contact, and tone of voice.
 Clear speech and good articulation further strengthen executive presence and how others perceive you.
-In just a few seconds, your physical presence communicates a great deal about you, including energy level, health, and overall status.
+In just a few seconds, your physical presence communicates a great deal about you, including energy level and overall status.
 All these components send signals about who you are and determine how people treat you.

 In the next editions of this series, I’ll share practical techniques you can use to build executive presence and show you how to remove the obstacles that often get in the way.